 Thank you to all who attended our 2023 conference!
 We hope you will make plans to join us for the Nineteenth Annual Clarksville Writers Conference, scheduled for June 5 - 7, 2024.

 Below is information from last year's conference.
 Please stay tuned to our website and social media for updates about our exciting lineup in 2024.
 In the meantime, we invite you to take part in our Clarksville Writers Contest.
+The submission deadline has been extended until February 10.

 Developed by Patricia Winn in 2005, the Clarksville Writers Conference is presented by the Clarksville Arts & Heritage Council, in partnership with Austin Peay State University and the Tennessee Arts Commission.